BastienFaure/vimconf/README.md

 vimconf
 =======

 My awesome vim configuration (vimrc and plugins).
+Thanks to all